temp-somelk/dotfiles/README.md

-Backup to set up an encrypted Arch on a USB drive (bootable on both BIOS and UEFI preferably).
+Backup to set up an encrypted Arch on a [USB drive](https://wiki.archlinux.org/index.php/Install_Arch_Linux_on_a_removable_medium#Tips) (bootable on both BIOS and UEFI preferably).
 Checklist to see if I forgot something.
 The configs are just barebones to get a functioning i3 desktop (will add more as I progress).
-[Still todos](#todos)
+Still [to-dos](#todos)

 ## Base Installation
 1. [Setting up gpt table and partitioning disk](https://wiki.archlinux.org/index.php/GPT_fdisk#Create_a_partition_table_and_partitions) with [this layout](#Layout)